 - Vitamin D – This vitamin is important in the uptake and regulation of calcium, which works on muscle contraction.
 The best form of Vitamin D is generally spending adequate time in the sun.

 - Electrolyte Imbalance – The body needs adequate electrolytes and fluid for your muscles to function properly.
 These include Sodium, Potassium, Magnesium, Calcium, and in lesser amounts, Chlorine and Phosphate.
 If you have been drinking or are dehydrated due to illness, sport, or simply a lack of fluid intake, your electrolytes may be out of balance and cause muscle contraction, spasms or shaking.

 How Do I Make Them Stop?

-For chronic twitching (blepharospasm), there are some treatment options available to reduce it’s occurrence, such as oral medication or Botox.
-Botox is a powerful poison used in incredibly small doses.
-It is injected into the muscles of the eyelids to temporarily paralyse the muscle, relaxing the spasm.
-It’s effects are temporary however, so after a few months the treatment will have to be repeated if desired.
+For chronic twitching (blepharospasm), there are some treatment options available to reduce its occurrence.
+These include oral medication or Botox, which is injected into the muscles of the eyelids to temporarily paralyse the muscle, relaxing the spasm.
+Its effects are temporary, however, so after a few months, the treatment will have to be repeated if desired.

 Personalised eyecare is essential for maintaining optimal vision, detecting eye conditions early, and promoting overall well-being.
 By tailoring examinations, prescriptions, lenses, and lifestyle recommendations to each individual, we can provide the highest standard of care.